grafana/agent/docs/rfcs/0006-clustering.md

   future will be the default mode of operation

 ## Implementation
 The feature will be behind a feature flag `--enable-features=clustering`.
 An agent can opt-in to clustering by passing a `--cluster.discover-peers` command-line flag with a comma-separated list of peers to connect to.
-Whenever an agent node receives a message about another node joining or leaving the cluster, it will propagate the message to its neighbors, and so on, until this information has reached all members of a group.
+Whenever an agent node receives a message about another node joining or leaving the cluster, it will propagate the message to its neighbors, and so on, until this information has reached all members of the cluster.
 The gossip memberlist will be utilized for the peer list, health checking and distribution of tokens between the agent nodes.

 All nodes will have access to a shared ckit.Sharder interface implementation which will be used to expose methods for each individual agent’s Flow controller to determine ownership of resources.
 As nodes enter and exit the cluster, the Sharder (eg. a consistent hashing ring) will redistribute tokens among the nodes in the cluster.
-The eventually consistent cluster state is when all nodes are working with the same configuration and have knowledge of each one of their peers in the cluster.
-The Sharder will be used to determine ownership of resources by hashing a desired value and checking the peers responsible for the corresponding ring token.
+The eventually consistent cluster state is when all nodes are working with the same configuration and have knowledge of each one of their peers in the cluster.The Sharder will be used to determine ownership of resources by hashing a desired value and checking the peers responsible for the corresponding ring token.

 When all nodes in the cluster have an up-to-date image of their peers, they will be able to independently agree to the ownership of a resource without having to communicate with each other, as local hashing will provide the same results for all nodes.
 For example, an agent node will be able to hash the label set of a target and check which of the peers is responsible for scraping that target.
 Similarly, an agent node will be able to hash the fully qualified component name and decide whether a component needs to be scheduled on this